-This course is an in-depth analysis of the book of Genesis in its historical, cultural, and literary contexts which provides the basis for examining important theological concepts in this foundational book.
+An in-depth analysis of the book of Genesis in its historical, cultural, and literary contexts provides the basis for examination of important theological concepts in this foundational book.
 The course will trace key theological themes from Genesis throughout Scripture and consider various interpretive viewpoints.